Focus on Eye Protection in the Workplace

 Where is the eyewash equipment?
 Whenever they work with chemicals, employees should make sure they know the location of the nearest eyewash station; and that they can get to it in a matter of seconds even with eyes closed.

-An eyewash station is a unit for washing chemicals or substances that might splash into an individual's eyes before he or she can seek further medical attention.
-The user needs to wash their eyes for at least 15 minutes.
-Employees shouldn’t have to go through a doorway to get to the nearest eyewash, and you should alert supervisors to make sure access to eyewashes and showers are not blocked by materials, equipment, or any other obstructions.
+An eyewash station is a unit designed to wash chemicals and other substances that might splash into an individual's eyes before he or she can seek further medical evaluation.
+The injured worker needs to wash their eyes for at least 15 minutes at the eye wash station, and you supervisors should be alerted to make sure access to eyewashes and showers are not blocked by materials, equipment, or any other obstructions.

 Can Office Workers Protect Themselves From Eye Strain?